rsnel/mpfaudioutils/README.md

 The website [https://www.sbprojects.net/projects/mpf1/] contains interesting programs for the MPF (with sourcecode and explanations).
 Each program is available as `.asm`, `.hex`, `.lst` and `.mp3` file.
-I didn't have much luck with the `.mp3`, but I have written a small script to translate the `.hex` files to `.mpf` files.
+I didn't have much luck with playing the `.mp3`, but I have written a small script to translate the `.hex` files to `.mpf` files.

 For example: